Dental Assistants are the heart of the dental team.

 Behind the scenes of a successful dental practice, dental assistants help ensure quality care for their patients.
 As a key member of the dental team, a dental assistant's responsibilities include exposing x-rays, placing sealants, polishing teeth, preparing dental materials, placing temporary restorations, and assisting dentists as they care for patients.
 Dental assistants also know how to sterilize instruments; inventory, prepare procedural trays; and instruct patients on post-operative and preventative oral health care.
 If you like to help others, work well in team settings, and have good eye-hand coordination, dental assisting may be the perfect career for you.
 You'll be embarking on a career that is an exciting blend of technical expertise and people-to-people contact.

 Individuals graduating from the program may be hired by specialized or general dental practices as an expanded duty assistant, hygiene assistant, dental receptionist, or traditional chairside assistant.
 Employment opportunities are high and well distributed throughout the United States.
-Fortunately for students enrolled at South Puget Sound Community College, the west coast offers some of the most advanced education and job application in this field.
-Successful students completing the dental assisting program will be able to seek employment fully confident in the skill level and knowledge they have received.
+In Washington State dental assistants have the opportunity to become licensed as Expanded Function Dental Auxiliaries (see below).
+Successful students completing the dental assisting program will be able to seek employment as confident, knowledgeable and skillful Registered Dental Assistants.

 What You'll Do Here

-South Puget Sound Community College's Dental Assisting Technology program is designed to help students meet their educational goal of becoming a Certified Dental Assistant.
-You will learn in the classroom, dental lab, radiography lab, and in the Campus Dental Clinic, where patients receive dental services from local dentists and students.
-You will learn in a professional health care setting and gain valuable skills in patient assessment and management; preparing for procedures; home care instruments; inventory and ordering supplies; and assisting during restorative procedures.
+South Puget Sound Community College's Dental Assisting program is designed to help students meet their educational goal of becoming a Certified Dental Assistant.
+You will learn in the classroom, dental lab, radiography lab, and in the Campus Dental Clinic, where patients receive dental services from local dentists and hygienists.
 Your training will emphasize becoming proficient in expanded functions such as taking x-rays and placing temporary fillings.

-You’ll rotate into the campus dental clinic where you'll work directly with patients from the community under the expert direction of dentists as well as highly trained program staff.
+You’ll rotate into the campus dental clinic and work directly with patients from the community under the expert direction of dentists and highly trained program staff.
 When you finish the program, you'll have more than 250 hours of actual hands-on chairside assisting experience and the ability to perform necessary skills effectively and independently.